fileames/fileames.github.io/notes/Distributed Systems/_posts/2021-03-04-lecture-notes.md

 **VM FT**
 [Fault-Tolerant Virtual Machines (2010)](https://pdos.csail.mit.edu/6.824/papers/vm-ft.pdf)
 Any events, external interrupts to the Vm is first captured by the hypervisor.
 On the paper, hypervisor not only sends it to the virtual machine but also to a logging channel to a backup.

+## Lecture 5: Fault Tolerance: Raft (1)
+2f+1 servers must be running for f+1 to be majority.
+**Why logs:** Order, retransmission, persistence, space for tentative operations.
+**Consensus algorithms** allow a collection of machines to work as a coherent group that can survive the failures of some of its members.

+**Replicated State Machines**:
+Replicated state machines are typically implemented using a replicated log.
+Each server stores a log containing a series of commands, which its state machine executes in order.
+*Keeping the replicated log consistent is the job of the consensus algorithm.*

+**Raft**
+Main goal of Raft: **understandability**.
+Paxos was hard to understand.
+3 states: *leader*, *follower*, *candidate* (used to elect a new leader)
+In normal operation there is exactly one leader and all of the other servers are followers.

+Raft divides time into random length terms.
+Each term starts with an election.

+If a candidate wins the election, then it serves as leader for the rest of the term.
+In some situations an election will result in a split vote.
+In this case the term will end with no leader.
+Then new election on new term.

+Communication by RPC:
+- **RequestVote**: By candidate on election
+- **AppendEntries**: By leaders to replicate log entries and to provide a form of heartbeat

+If a follower receives no communication over a period of time called the *election timeout*, then it assumes there is no viable leader and begins an election to choose a new leader.

+Nice visualization: [Secret Lives of Data](http://thesecretlivesofdata.com/raft/){:target="_blank"}